 Typical cases that Fellows will learn to manage include neonatal foals, broodmares with post-foaling complications (such as hemorrhaging shock and uterine lacerations), high risk pregnancies, and horses with pneumonia, gastrointestinal disorders, renal and hepatic disorders, and neurologic diseases (including acute trauma).

-Qualified candidates must be a graduate from an AVMA accredited college of veterinary medicine with a passing score on the NAVLE.
+Qualified candidates must be a graduate from a college of veterinary medicine.
 Applicants are invited to submit a letter of professional interest.
 The letter should include a statement of career goals and a curriculum vitae and three letters of recommendation.
 Applicant’s letters of intent and letters of recommendation should be addressed to Dr. Ernest Martinez.
-Please e-mail information to: Jamie O’Flynn at firstname.lastname@example.org.
+Please e-mail information to: Jamie O’Flynn at firstname.lastname@example.org .

-A medicine externship is required to be applicable for the program.
+A medicine externship is required, prior to the June 15 application deadline, to be applicable for the program.
 Please contact Jamie O’Flynn to set up an externship.
-Fellowship applications will be accepted until the position is filled.